chainguard-dev/malcontent/README.md

 ![analyze screenshot](./images/analyze.png)

 The analyze mode emits a list of capabilities that are often seen in malware, categorized by risk level.
 In general, `CRITICAL` findings should be considered malicious.
+Useful flags include:

+* `--format=json`: output to JSON for data parsing
+* `--min-risk=high`: only show high or critical risk findings

 ### Diff